iten-engineering/python/doc/labs-en.md

 ## 4. Classes & objects

 ### Kreis
+- Create the script `kreis.py`.
-- Create the class `Circle` with the attribute radius.
+- Create the class `Kreis` with the attribute radius.
 - Create the method get_circumference() which returns the circumference (2*PI*radius) of the circle.
 - Create the method get_area() which returns the area of the circle (PI * radius^2)
 - Create the print() method that prints the radius, circumference and area to the console.